robotics-uncc/DubinsVisibilityTracking/README.md

 # DubinsVisibilityTracking
-A Dubins vehilce equipped with a gimballed camera tracks a moving through an urban environment while maitining line of sight to the moving point.
+A Dubins vehilce equipped with a gimballed camera tracks a moving point through an urban environment while maintaining line of sight to the moving point.

 ![Solutions](/readme_image.png)
 ## Dependencies